JTFouquier/ghost-tree/README.rst

 |Build Status| |Coverage Status|

+**UPDATE** 05/26/15: Please see the "trees" folder to download pre-built reference phylogenetic trees.

 ghost-tree is a bioinformatics tool that combines sequence data from two genetic marker databases into one phylogenetic tree that can be used for diversity analyses.
 One database is used as a backbone or scaffold because it